Halogen: Isotopes

 Fluorine has one stable and naturally occurring isotope, fluorine-19.
 However, there are trace amounts in nature of the radioactive isotope fluorine-23, which occurs via cluster decay of protactinium-231.
 A total of eighteen isotopes of fluorine have been discovered, with atomic masses ranging from 13 to 31.

 Chlorine has two stable and naturally occurring isotopes, chlorine-35 and chlorine-37.
 However, there are trace amounts in nature of the isotope chlorine-36, which occurs via spallation of argon-36.
-A total of 24 isotopes of chlorine have been discovered, with atomic masses ranging from 28 to 51.
+A total of 24 isotopes of chlorine have been discovered, with atomic masses raging from 28 to 51.

 There are two stable and naturally occurring isotopes of bromine, bromine-79 and bromine-81.
 A total of 33 isotopes of bromine have been discovered, with atomic masses ranging from 66 to 98.

 There is one stable and naturally occurring isotope of iodine, iodine-127.
 However, there are trace amounts in nature of the radioactive isotope iodine-129, which occurs via spallation and from the radioactive decay of uranium in ores.
 Several other radioactive isotopes of iodine have also been created naturally via the decay of uranium.
 A total of 38 isotopes of iodine have been discovered, with atomic masses ranging from 108 to 145.

 There are no stable isotopes of astatine.
 However, there are four naturally occurring radioactive isotopes of astatine produced via radioactive decay of uranium, neptunium, and plutonium.
 These isotopes are astatine-215, astatine-217, astatine-218, and astatine-219.
 A total of 31 isotopes of astatine have been discovered, with atomic masses ranging from 191 to 227.

 There are no stable isotopes of tennessine.
 Tennessine has only two known synthetic radioisotopes, tennessine-293 and tennessine-294.